spiral/docs/orm/basics.md

 ```

 #### Find
-To find multiple Records or run aggregation, let's use method `find` which will return instance of `Spiral\ORM\Entities\Selector`, such class has common parent with DBAL [SelectQuery] (/database/builders.md) and makes you able to use same methods and princiles:
+To find multiple Records or run aggregation, let's use the method `find`, which will return an instance of `Spiral\ORM\Entities\Selector`.
+This class has a common parent with DBAL [SelectQuery] (/database/builders.md) and lets you use the same methods and principles:

 ```php
 public function index()